ChemxBigData/Science-CrossCoupling/README.md

 * Part5 RandomForest (More Details): codes for using optimized RandomForest model to investigate more details.

 * Part6 Extra Materials (Tensorflow): (optional part) codes for using tensorflow to run machine learning models.

+# License

+This project is licensed under the MIT license - see LICENSE.md.